Menu

 Quick Note: 3/4″ is really overkill for these sort of cabinets – you could get away with 1/2″ for sure.
 If you do go with 1/2″ just make sure you adjust for any changes in the dimensions needed if you’re following my measurements exactly.

-The Best Wood for Built-In Fireplace Cabinets
+The Best Wood to Build Cabinets

 Is there a really a “best wood to build cabinets?”
 I think it really comes down to what you’re trying to achieve and how you’re wanting to build them.

-From a design and function point of view it’s a treat to work with as it’s dimensionally stable, is straight and doesn’t want to warp or twist.
+Some cabinet builders just use MDF as it’s dimensionally stable, straight and doesn’t want to warp or twist.

-MDF aside, you’re left with various forms and grades of plywood.
+Aside from MDF, you’re left with various forms and grades of plywood.

 If you are using a hardwood then you will need to use fine screws.